Azure/acr/docs/preview/continuous-patching/README.md

 ```
 The schema ingests specific repositories and tags in an array format.
 Each variable is defined below:

-- ```version``` allows the ACR team to track what schema version you’re on.
+- ```version``` allows the ACR team to track what schema version you're on.
 Do not change this variable unless instructed to.
 - ```tag-convention``` this is an optional field.
 Allowed values are "incremental" or "floating" - refer to [Key Concepts](#key-concepts) for more information.

 - ```repositories``` is an array that consists of all objects that detail repository and tag information